 What does this mean for your organization?

 Cloud Computing: Benefits of Containerization

 Containers can transcend virtual environments, bare metal servers, and public clouds like AWS, Azure, Google, and vSphere.
-Benefits include:
+Here's the top five (5) benefits we're seeing with our customers who adopt containerization include:

 - Portability.
 Everything applications need to run is packaged up in a container.
 You can work with them on different environments (e.g., physical or virtual servers, production environments, public or private clouds, your desktop), giving your workers the flexibility they need to streamline development and transition to another cloud solution if necessary.

 - Efficiency.
 Containers are lean, mean efficiency machines.
 As mentioned, you can run multiple containers on one server, thus reducing your hardware, bare metal, and data center costs.

 - Isolation.
 While containers share the same server and resources, they are isolated.
 So, if one crashes or is breached, the others keep running without a hitch.
 Negative events in one do not spread.
 This is a tremendous boon to security.